 Questions you might be asked:

-- What was it that pushed you to go the GP and ask for a consultant appointment?
+- What was it that pushed you to go to the GP and ask for a dermatology consultant appointment?
 What was the one thing that was too much for you to cope with?
 This gives the consultant a feeling for what they need to focus on first.

 - What do you think makes things worse?
 This is where your preparation will pay dividends.
 You are looking after your child 24/7, the consultant will see them for just a few minutes every few weeks or even months – so you are the consultant’s eyes and ears for the vast majority of the time.